pgtipping/Synthalyst/memory-bank/activeContext.md

    - Added citation formatting and source attribution for medical responses
    - Integrated medical knowledge as a domain within Knowledge GPT rather than a separate tool
    - Enhanced UI to display evidence levels and citations for medical responses
+   - Fixed UI alignment issues with language and domain selectors
+   - Added PUBMED_API_KEY to environment variables
+   - Updated tips section to inform users that conversational phrases like "thank you" will be treated as new queries

 ### Next Steps